-What happened This day in History February 1st
+Important Events From This day in History February 1st

 : The Travelers Insurance Company of Hartford, Connecticut, issue the first automobile insurance policy to an individual.